LauraBeatris/instalura-project/README.md

 *First Feature*: Landing Page
   - Fonts integrated with google fonts: Open Sans and Open Sans 700
   - Stylesheets with SCSS/CSS: SCSS Choosed.
-  - Links "Conheça nossa equipe" and "Trabalhe com a gente": Applying a hover effect on those links, with a transition effect, scalling the items (1.1 Proporsition).
+  - Links "Conheça nossa equipe" and "Trabalhe com a gente": Applied a hover effect on those links, with a transition effect, scalling the items (1.1 Proporsition).
-  - Hover effect on with item of news section: Showing a white border on each item.
+  - Hover effect on items of the news section: Showing a white border on each of them.

 *Second Feature*: Signup
   - Route: /Signup.
   - Layout: Mobile First.
-  - Cross Field Validation: Login can't be equal to password.
-Verification of password with his confirmation.
+  - Cross Field Validation: Login can't be equal to password and verification of password needs to be equal of the confirmation.
   - Error messages.
-  - Fetch API to post the Signup data .
+  - Fetch API to post the Signup data.
   - If happened some error, the fields have to be cleaned and output a error message to the user as mentioned above.
   - After a successfully signup, the app have to redirect the user to the login page.

 *Third Feature*: Removing posts
-  - The logic of this feature has to be in the Redux Architecture.
+  - The logic of this feature has to be in the Redux Architecture of the project.
   - The user needs to receive a notification for each post removed.

   <hr />